Derrick Quinn

 Ph.D.
 Student, Computer Systems Laboratory (CSL), Cornell University

-Derrick Quinn is a first-year Ph.D. student in the Computer Systems Laboratory (CSL) at the School of Electrical and Computer Engineering, Cornell University, where he is advised by Professor Mohammad Alian.
-His research interests are centered around algorithm-hardware co-design of distributed and heterogeneous computer systems.
-Currently, he focuses on semantic retrieval systems leveraging near-data processing techniques for improved efficiency.
-Derrick's goal is to develop generalized and scalable architectures for AI systems, promoting interoperability, adaptability, and sustainability across diverse computing environments.
+Derrick Quinn is a second-year Ph.D. student in the Computer Systems Laboratory (CSL) at Cornell University, where he is advised by Professor Mohammad Alian.
+His research philosophy is driven by the belief that the interactions between algorithms, hardware, and systems must guide the design of next-generation applications.
+Currently, he's focused on co-designing novel algorithms and near-data processing architectures to accelerate dense retrieval and long-context inference.
+Derrick's long-term goal is to develop generalized and scalable architectures for Neural Memory Systems, expanding their capability, adaptability, and sustainability across diverse computing environments.

 Publications

-DReX: Accurate and Scalable Dense Retrieval Acceleration via Algorithmic-Hardware Codesign (Accepted at ISCA 2025)
+[ISCA '25] DReX: Accurate and Scalable Dense Retrieval Acceleration via Algorithmic-Hardware Codesign

-Derrick Quinn*, Emine Ezgi Yücel*, Martin Prammer, Zhenxing Fan, Kevin Skadron, Jignesh Patel, José Martínez, Mohammad Alian.
+Derrick Quinn*, E. Ezgi Yücel*, Martin Prammer, Zhenxing Fan, Kevin Skadron, Jignesh Patel, José Martínez, Mohammad Alian.

 Derrick Quinn, Mohammad Nouri, Neel Patel, John Salihu, Alireza Salemi, Sukhan Lee, Hamed Zamani, Mohammad Alian.